 The mission of our schools is to educate our scholars for success in the college of their choice and a life of active citizenship.
 Core to achieving this mission is educating global citizens with a rigorous education that values neurodiversity and provides the appropriate educational setting for all scholars.
-With this in mind, we are seeking a special educator with experience teaching in a special class setting, such as a 12:1 or 15:1 classroom, to found the high school PACE (Plan for Advocacy and Collaborative Education) program at our Bronx campus and ensure that we are meeting the academic, behavioral and emotional needs of all our high school scholars.
+With this in mind, we are seeking a special educator with experience teaching in a special class setting, such as a 12:1 or 15:1 classroom, to work in one of our two high school PACE (Plan for Advocacy and Collaborative Education) programs at one of our campuses in the Bronx or in Harlem and to ensure we are meeting the academic, behavioral and emotional needs of all our high school scholars.

 Who You Are

 - An educator with an unwavering commitment to the Democracy Prep mission of college success and authentic civic engagement for our scholars.

 - An outstanding special education classroom teacher who holds scholars to consistently high behavioral and academic expectations.

 - A self-reflective and self-aware teammate who is dedicated to aligning their classroom to Democracy Prep's commitment to antiracism and who is eager to use these skills to contribute to a culture of diversity, equity, and inclusion.

 - A results-driven instructor with experience in, and commitment to, the use of data analysis and assessments to drive instructional decisions and teacher accountability.

 - A graduate of a Bachelor’s degree program (required), with 2 years of special class setting teaching experience (ideal) and state certification (preferred).
 Please note that if you are not currently NY State certified in special education, you will need to acquire certification (transitional, initial, or professional) before your start date.

 - Work to ensure that scholars enjoy a classroom culture characterized by high expectations and high support.